A Bit More About Joshua S. Hopping

 Joshua is a citizen of the Cherokee Nation of Celtic-Cherokee heritage who grew up in the foothills of the Oklahoma Ozarks and the pine forests of Northeast Texas on the traditional lands of the Caddo Nation before moving west to the high mountain desert lands of the Shoshone-Bannock people in Idaho.
 Married for over 19 years, he and his wife, Emily, have had the privilege of sharing the love of God with people across three continents and nine countries.
 In 2006 they moved to Sweet, Idaho, a small rural village in the traditional lands of the Shoshone and Bannock people where they helped start and then led the Sweet Vineyard Christian Fellowship (formerly known as the Payette River Vineyard).
 They turned the leadership of the church over to a new couple in June 2014 and embarked on a new adventure with the Creator King.
 In October 2018, they moved to Kuna, Idaho with the goal of creating a faith community (i.e. Kuna Vineyard Christian Fellowship) focused on helping people explore the mystery of the Creator.

 Joshua is the author of The Here and Not Yet: What is Kingdom Theology and why does it matter?
 (Vineyard International Publishing, 2017).
-He holds a B.S. in Business Administration and minor in Cross-Cultural Studies from LeTourneau University (Longview, Texas) along with Master of Ministry degree through St. Stephen’s University (St. Stephen, New Brunswick, Canada).
-In 2007 Joshua was awarded a certificate of ministry through Vineyard Leadership Institute (VLI).
-He is currently pursuing a Master of Arts in Theology and Culture through St. Stephen’s University.
+He holds a B.S. in Business Administration and minor in Cross-Cultural Studies from LeTourneau University (Longview, Texas) along with a M.A. in Theology and Culture through St. Stephen’s University (St. Stephen, New Brunswick, Canada).
+In 2007 Joshua was awarded a certificate of ministry by Vineyard Leadership Institute (VLI).